FirstGit178/SoC_Lab_Week6/index.md

 # (insert ColourCycling video, remove audio before adding)

-and then progressed to the second step to display colour stripes through the VGA I added rows and coloumns to the stripes Verilog code, see below updated code *`.row(row), .col(col)`*
+and then progressed to the second step to display colour stripes through the VGA I added rows and coloumns to the copied colourcycle Verilog code to create the stripes Verilog code, see below updated code *`.row(row), .col(col)`*

 <img src="docs/assets/images/VGACodeAlterationFMC.png">